 Although at $895 for a single user license ZBrush is reasonably priced when compared to other professional CAD software, that price tag can clearly be out of range for many users, semi-professionals and hobbyists.
 Luckily, there are a number of free 3D sculpting alternatives to ZBrush available for download that offer a comparable feature set.
 The most notable among them are Sculptris, SculptGL, and Blender.

-For information on even more free 3D modeling software, check out our article, 2019 Best 3D Printing Software (All are Free)
+For information on even more free 3D modeling software, check out our article, Best Free 3D Printing Software

 Sculptris is a free 3D modeling software by the same developers as ZBrush.
 Pixologic acquired the program to integrate some of its features.
 The most remarkable feature is its automatic level-of-detail that frees users from the pains of manual subdivision control and re-meshing.